GEO is a set of free interactive databases and tools built collaboratively by people like you

-This project was conceived and developed by Rajan Gupta.
+This project was conceived and developed by Rajan Gupta and Harihar Shankar.
 Dr. Gupta is a fellow of Los Alamos National Laboratory and a theoretical High Energy physicist.
-The implementation of the database and web interface was done in collaboration with Monika Bittman, Linn Collins, David Daniel, Fernando Gonzalez, Parthiban Jayabal, Katherine Norskog, Ratheeshprabhu Rajendran, Harihar Shankar and Aswin Venkata.
+Harihar Shankar is a Research and Development Engineer at Los Alamos National Laboratory.
+The implementation of the database and web interface was done in collaboration with Monika Bittman, Linn Collins, David Daniel, Fernando Gonzalez, Parthiban Jayabal, Katherine Norskog, Ratheeshprabhu Rajendran and Aswin Venkata.
 This project is supported by a much larger and growing group of collaborators who have a deep interest in global development and in the energy-development-environment-climate challenge.
 Our belief that complex systems, that are driven by highly leveraged social, political, economic, environmental, technology and resource availability factors, require informed public participation for transformational change motivates us to support this site and data bases.
 Our hope is that open source information and analysis will lead to trust and transparency through informed discussion that will result in responsible action.
 Our goal is to help accelerate all three aspects of the global energy challenge

 The New Mexico Consortium carries out research and education in the public interest: we seek to integrate the strengths of New Mexico's research universities and build strategic connections with scientific institutions throughout the world.